HumanSignal/label-studio/docs/source/guide/custom_metric.md

 Set up a custom agreement metric for a specific project in Label Studio Enterprise.

+!!! note
-> You must configure the labeling interface before you can add your custom agreement metric.
+    You must configure the labeling interface before you can add your custom agreement metric.

 !!! attention "important"
         [Using tags on Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-tags.html) is an on-premise only feature.